Typical flowered façade in Andalusia (Córdoba)./©ICEX

 Andalusia was visited by 7,586,671 foreign tourists in 2012.

-The foremost historical attractions in Andalusia, declared World Heritage sites by the UNESCO, are: the Alhambra, Generalife and the Albayzín quarter in Granada; the mosque and Historic Centre of Córdoba; the cathedral, the Alcázar and Archives of the Indies in Seville, and the Renaissance Monumental Ensembles of Úbeda and Baeza.
+The foremost historical attractions in Andalusia, declared World Heritage sites by the UNESCO, are: the Alhambra, Generalife and Albayzín in Granada; the Mosque and Historic Centre of Córdoba; the Cathedral, Alcázar and Archivo de Indias in Seville, and the Renaissance Monumental Ensembles of Úbeda and Baeza.

 The Museum of Fine Arts in Seville houses an outstanding collection of Spanish Baroque painting.

-In 2012, the Foundation for Environmental Education (FEE) awarded 77 blue flags to beaches in Andalusia.
+In 2013, the Foundation for Environmental Education (FEE) awarded 78 blue flags to beaches and 18 blue flags to marinas in Andalusia.

 More info: Turismo de Andalucía.